agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for Docker here.
+The documentation for Docker can be found here.

 ### TypeScript - less painful JavaScript